KinematicSoup/benchmarks/UnityNetworkTransformBenchmark/readme.md

 are configured to run on port 7777 when running locally.

 #### Reactor
-Compression is diabled in the Reactor local server.
-To test with compression, you'll need to create an account and setup a Reactor subscription at https://console.kinematicsoup.com.
-You can see the benchmark at https://demo.kinematicsoup.com/benchmark-asteroids/index.html without a subscription.

 - Open the Reactor benchmark scene from 'Assets/Benchmarks/Reactor/Scenes/ReactorBenchmark'.
-- Open the Reactor Publishing window **'Reactor>Publishing'**.
-- Sign in to your account.
-- Give you image a name and version and click **'Publish'**.
-- Open the Reactor Servers window **'Reactor->Servers'**.
-- Choose a location for your server from the **'Location'** drop down.
-- Click **'Launch Server'**.
+- Build configs **CTRL+F2**.
-- Select the 'SphereRingBenchmarkRoom' game object and find the *ksConnect* script.
-Make sure 'Connect Mode' is set to 'Online'.
+- Select the 'SphereRingBenchmarkRoom' game object and find the *ksRoomType* script.
+Click **Start Local Server**.
+- Find the *ksConnect* script.
+Make sure 'Connect Mode' is set to 'Local'.
 - Enter playmode.
 You should connect to the server.
 Some stats will be displayed in the top left, including the goodput (the amount of data received excluding protocol overhead) and a bandwidth estimate.
 The sync rate should stay near 30 syncs/s.
-The host address and port will be displayed in the bottom left, which you can use to filter the data you capture from your packet capture tool to verify the bandwidth.
-- Stop the server when you are done by clicking the 3-dots icon next to your server in the **'Servers'** window and clicking 'Stop'.

 #### Photon Fusion
 You have to import the Photon Fusion 2 package on your own as their terms of service prevent us from distributing it, and you have to set up an